 F. After reviewing the application for a certificate of exemption and after verifying the submitted information, the department shall issue the certificate of exemption.

 G. An exempt person who sponsors a loan originator on an exclusive contract shall comply with section 6-991.03.

-H. The superintendent may deny a certificate of exemption to a person or suspend or revoke a certificate of exemption if the superintendent finds that an applicant or certificate holder has done any of the following:
+H. The deputy director may deny a certificate of exemption to a person or suspend or revoke a certificate of exemption if the deputy director finds that an applicant or certificate holder has done any of the following:

 1. Shown that the applicant or certificate holder is not a person of honesty, truthfulness and good character.

 2. Violated any applicable law, rule or order.

 3. Refused or failed to furnish, within a reasonable time, any information or make any report that may be required by the deputy director.

 4. Had a final judgment entered against the applicant or certificate holder in a civil action on grounds of fraud, deceit or misrepresentation and the conduct on which the judgment is based indicates that it would be contrary to the interest of the public to allow the applicant or certificate holder to manage a loan originator.